evyjunior704-ship-it/Phishing_detector/README.md

 # Phishin_detector
-Phishing Detector is a machine learning-based tool designed to identify and classify phishing websites and emails.
+Phishing Detector is a machine learning-based tool designed to identify and flag  phishing emails from legitimate emails.